benaston/GitCheatSheet/readme.md

 Bring yourself up to date with another branch in a clean way: `git rebase <branch-name-to-pull-from>`.

+Undo a merge: use git reset --hard.

+**Index is retained across branch switching.**

 Undo push:

 git checkout alpha-0.3.0